cylynx/motif.gl/README.md

 ### Testing

-**Unit Test**
+**Unit test**

 The test runner of **@cylynx/motif** is configure with [Jest](https://jestjs.io/) testing framework.
-The following commands are use to verify whether the test case are execute correctly.
+The following commands are use to verify whether the test cases are executed correctly.

 ```bash
 $ cd ./packages/motif
 $ npm run test
 ```

-**Cypress Test**
+**E2E test**

-Test runner of **@cylynx/motif** is configure with [Cypress](https://www.cypress.io/) testing framework.
-The motivation of having end-to-end test is to verify the consistency and accuracy of the library in client's browser environment.
+We use [Cypress](https://www.cypress.io/) testing framework to run e2e tests.
+This verifies the consistency and accuracy of the library in the client's browser environment.
 Therefore, several commands and procedure are requires as prequisite to setup the test environment.

 1. Perform bundling on the `@cylynx/motif` packages to produce production bundles,